 There is most probably nothing causing people from Dayton to be more like the average resident of the U.S.; but rather what is happening is that averages are regressing to the mean.

-Considering an abstract noun to be a term referring to an abstract object, when the meaning of the noun can be accounted for more mundanely without assuming the object exists.
+Considering a word to be referring to an object, when the meaning of the word can be accounted for more mundanely without assuming the object exists.
+Also known as the Fallacy of Misplaced Concreteness and the Hypostatization.

 All the corporate officers of Miami Electronics and Power have big boats.
 If you’re ever going to become an officer of MEP, you’d better get a bigger boat.